MicrosoftDocs/Contribute/Contribute/content/how-to-write-links.md

 ms.custom: external-contributor-guide
 author: gewarren
 ms.author: gewarren
-ms.date: 03/31/2020
+ms.date: 09/23/2024
 ---
 # Use links in documentation

 This article describes how to use hyperlinks from pages hosted at Microsoft Learn.
 Links are easy to add into markdown with a few varying conventions.
 Links point users to content in the same page, in other neighboring pages, or on external sites and URLs.

-The Microsoft Learn backend uses Open Publishing Services (OPS), which supports [CommonMark][]-compliant markdown parsed through the [Markdig][] parsing engine.
-This markdown flavor is mostly compatible with [GitHub Flavored Markdown (GFM)][GFM], as most docs are stored in GitHub and can be edited there.
+The Microsoft Learn backend uses Open Publishing Services (OPS), which supports [CommonMark][]-compliant Markdown parsed through the [Markdig][] parsing engine.
+This Markdown flavor is mostly compatible with [GitHub Flavored Markdown (GFM)][GFM], as most docs are stored in GitHub and can be edited there.
 Additional functionality is added through Markdown extensions.

 > [!IMPORTANT]
-> All links must be secure (`https` vs `http`) whenever the target supports it (which the vast majority should).
+> All links must be secure (`https` vs `http`) whenever the target supports it.

 ## Link text